 These indicators are intended to ensure that levels of external borrowing are affordable, prudent and sustainable.
 The authorised limit for external debt is a statutory limit (section 3 of the Local Government Act 2003) that should not be breached under any circumstances.
-It has been calculated to take account of the PCC's capital expenditure and financing plans and allowing for the possibility of unusual cash movements.
-The operational boundary for external debt has also been calculated with regard to the PCC's capital expenditure and financing plans allowing for the most likely, prudent, but not worst case scenario for cash flow.
+The proposed limits set out below have been calculated to take account of the current Commissioner's capital expenditure and financing plans and allowing for the possibility of unusual cash movements.
+If this limit is likely to be breached, it would be necessary for the Commissioner to determine if it is prudent to raise the limit or to instigate procedures to ensure that such a breach does not occur.

+The operational boundary for external debt is a management tool for day to day monitoring and has been calculated with regard to the Commissioner's capital expenditure and financing plans allowing for the most likely, prudent, but not worst case scenario for cash flow.
 Temporary breaches of the operational boundary, due to variations in cash flow, will not be regarded as significant.

-2013/14 2014/15 2015/16
+2018/19 2019/20 2020/21

 £m £m £m

 Authorised limit for external debt -

 Borrowing 100.0 100.0 100.0

 Operational boundary -

 Borrowing 90.0 90.0 90.0

-The PCC's actual external debt as at 31/03/13 is £49.2m, excluding transferred debt managed by Dudley M.B.C.
+The Commissioner's actual external debt as at 31/03/18 is £47.2m, excluding transferred debt managed by Dudley M.B.C.